fabriciobrito/reactnd-chirper-app/README.md

+### This is my attempt to build the Minimal Twitter Clone based on the Chirper Project from Udacity

 # Chirper Project

 This repo is a code-along with the first project in the [React Nanodegree program](https://www.udacity.com/course/react-nanodegree--nd019).

-Most of the commits in this repository correspond to videos in the program.
+The commits in this repository correspond to videos in the program.

 ## Project Setup